MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/migrate-identity-providers.md

 ## Turn off local authentication

-To turn off local authentication on your site, set the `Authentication > Registration > LocalLoginDeprecated` site setting to true.
+To turn off local authentication on your site, set the `Authentication/Registration/LocalLoginDeprecated` site setting to true.
 If a user tries to sign in using local credentials, the account migration page appears along with the instruction to sign in using a nondeprecated identity provider.
 When the account is migrated, the user's local credentials are disabled.
 The `Local Login Disabled` column in the site's contact record changes to **Yes** to indicate the contact can no longer sign in using the local account.
 By default, this column is set to **No**.

 If you deprecate local authentication, users can't register for a new account on your site.